lightning/bolts/02-peer-protocol.md

 #### Rationale

-We decide on
-`option_anchors` at this point when we first have to generate the commitment transaction.
+We decide on `option_static_remotekey` or `option_anchors` at this point when we first have to generate the commitment transaction.
 The feature bits that were communicated in the `init` message exchange for the current connection determine the channel commitment format for the total lifetime of the channel.
-Even if a later reconnection does not negotiate this parameter, this channel will continue to use `option_static_remotekey` or
-`option_anchors`; we don't support "downgrading".
+Even if a later reconnection does not negotiate this parameter, this channel will continue to use `option_static_remotekey` or `option_anchors`; we don't support "downgrading".

-`option_anchors` is considered superior to `option_static_remotekey`, and the superior one is favored if more than one is negotiated.
+`option_anchors` is considered superior to `option_static_remotekey`,
+and the superior one is favored if more than one is negotiated.

 ### The `channel_ready` Message